MDThomas1/Miles-Thomas-Node-README-generator/README.md

 # Miles-Thomas-Node-README-generator

 ## Description
-An easy to use command-line application that uses a markdown template to create professional-looking READMEs.
+An easy to use command-line application that uses a markdown template to create professional-looking READMEs (An example of a README created by the template is in the project with the file name sampleREADME.md).

 ## Table of Contents
 * [Installation](#installation)